shanecelis/spade/README.md

 fswatch -o /Volumes/RPI-RP2 | xargs -I {} -n 4 cp spade.uf2 /Volumes/RPI-RP2
 ```

 ### PC Build

 The PC Build has not been kept up to date.
-(I may regret this.)
+But you can exercise the [pemsa pico-8 emulator](https://github.com/shanecelis/pemsa) using its [SDL example](https://github.com/egordorichev/pemsa-sdl).

 ## Troubleshooting